bragqut/bragqut.github.io/_posts/2016-01-23-test-snippet.md

 }
 ```

-Forcing the issue of indenting only with spaces seems to do the trick.
-Though this isn't a pretty function layout, I was just messing around to try and see if I could get what I see in my IDE reflected exactly on the webpage.
+If you indent with spaces alone what you see is what you should get on the webpage.
 Maybe we should recommend a style guide for code snippets e.g. [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml)

 ### Images

 How should we do these - it's bad practise to have files that can't be merged in a Git repository I believe so we should host the images somewhere else?
+tierneyn suggests:
+The images problem could be sovled by adding a folder called “assets”, and then we link to that folder using liquid syntax:
+something like `{{site.url}}/assets/imagename.jpg`